bytecodealliance/wasmtime/docs/examples-minimal.md

   from a compiled footprint point of view while not sacrificing everything in terms of performance.
 Note though that Winch is still under development.

-Above is some future avenues to take in terms of reducing the binary size of Wasmtime and various tradeoffs that can be made.
+Above are some future avenues to take in terms of reducing the binary size of Wasmtime and various tradeoffs that can be made.
 The Wasmtime project is eager to hear embedder use cases/profiles if Wasmtime is not suitable for binary size reasons today.
 Please feel free to [open an